masikol/ribogrove-tools/create_RiboGrove/collect_and_filter/README.md

     created from file RefSeq-release216.catalog.gz,
     the script will not run the script filter_refseq_catalog.py again and thus save some time.

+-x: NCBI taxonomy (new_taxdump.tar.gz) is already downloaded and extracted.
+    If you already have the file new_taxdump/rankedlineage.dmp extracted from new_taxdump.tar.gz, then the script will not downlaod and extract it again and thus save some time.
 ```

 ### Example: